About Road Safety Foundation

-For the last decade, the charity has focused on leading the establishment of the European Road Assessment Programme (EuroRAP) in the UK and internationally.
+For the last 18 years, the charity has focused on leading the establishment of the European Road Assessment Programme (EuroRAP) and more recently the work first developed by RSF has fed into the International Road Assessment Programme (iRAP).
 Since the inception of EuroRAP in 1999, the Foundation has been the UK Member responsible for managing the programme in the UK (and, more recently, Ireland), ensuring the UK provides a global model of what can be achieved.

 The Foundation plays a pivotal role in raising awareness and understanding of the importance of road infrastructure at all levels through:

-- Issuing guidance on the use of EuroRAP protocols at operational level by road authorities in order for engineers to improve the safety of the road infrastructure for which they are responsible;
+- Issuing guidance on the use of EuroRAP protocols and working with road authorities to improve the safety of the road infrastructure for which they are responsible

 The Road Safety Foundation is a founder member of the FIA Foundation and frequently works with other FIA members in Britain and abroad.
 We also work closely with other road safety orgnaisations including the RAC Foundation, AA, IAM, RoadSafe, PACTS and professional bodies such as ADEPT.